ecki/docs.milagro.io-english/amcl/milagro-crypto-library-benchmarks.md

 Observe that we do not compare these timings with any other - because that is not the point.
 The point is - are they "good enough" for whatever application you have in mind?
-And we suspect that, in the great majority of cases, they are.
+We suspect that, in the great majority of cases, they are.
 Clearly for Java and Javascript we are completely at the mercy of the efficiency (or otherwise) of the virtual machine.
 As can be seen from these Javascript timings, these can vary significantly.
 <br></br>
 <markdeep>
 |   |Device|Browser|Time in seconds|